ABOUT US

 edclotfelter [at] amherst.edu

 Ethan attended the University of North Carolina, Chapel Hill before getting his M.S. and Ph.D. at the University of Wisconsin, Madison.
 He has spent most of his career studying birds before starting projects on fish and crayfish.
 He joined the faculty at Amherst College in 2003, and is now the Rufus Tyler Lincoln Professor of Biology and Environmental Studies.
-He is married with three children (one in college, two recently graduated!) and enjoys hiking and canoeing with his family and dog, scuba diving, and distance running.
+He is married with three children (one in college, two recently graduated!) and enjoys hiking, running, and canoeing with his family and dog, cycling, and sometimes scuba diving.

 TBD